Criminal Investigation Department: Ireland

 The Royal Irish Constabulary (RIC) maintained a CID along British lines before the independence of most of Ireland in December 1922.
 After the Partition of Ireland and the establishment of the Irish Free State in the early 1920s, the Government of the Irish Free State set up a CID for the purposes of counter-insurgency during the 1922-1923 Irish Civil War.
 It was separate from the unarmed Civic Guard, which later became the Garda Síochána.
 The Garda today operates local detective squads and several specialised, national detective units, including the National Bureau of Criminal Investigation.

 In Northern Ireland, a region that came into existence in 1921 and which has remained within the United Kingdom, a new police force was formed in June 1922 called the Royal Ulster Constabulary (RUC).
 This force had its own CID from the start.
 In November 2001, the RUC was replaced by the Police Service of Northern Ireland (PSNI).

 Japan

 Criminal investigation departments or bureaus are set up within each Prefectural police headquarters.
-They maintain two investigation divisions (捜査課, sousa-ka) (third or even fourth divisions are established in some urban prefecture), a organised crime investigation division (組織犯罪対策課, soshikihanzai-taisaku-ka) (reinforced as an independent department or headquarters in the TMPD and some prefecture), a mobile investigation unit, and an identification division (鑑識課, kanshiki-ka).
+They maintain two investigation divisions (捜査課, sousa-ka) (third or even fourth divisions are established in some urban prefecture), an organised crime investigation division (組織犯罪対策課, soshikihanzai-taisaku-ka) (reinforced as an independent department or headquarters in the TMPD and some prefecture), a mobile investigation unit, and an identification division (鑑識課, kanshiki-ka).
 The mobile investigation units (機動捜査隊, kidō sousa-tai) are first responders for initial criminal investigations, distributed among the region with unmarked cars.
 The special investigation teams (特殊事件捜査係, tokushu-jiken sousa-kakari) are specialised detective units of the first investigation divisions, well acquainted with new technologies and special tactics including SWAT capabilities.